Pearly Whites

 Deliberately Crafted Artefact

-When archaeologists find a flint at a dig site, with a particular shape, a sharp edge, and a smooth hand-grip neatly chiselled, do they not conclude that this is a deliberately crafted artefact, with clear evidence of intentional order and arrangement, with the result that the item is thereafter kept on display in a museum?
+The answer to the above question can be illustrated this way: When an archaeologist finds a flint at a dig site, with a particular shape, a sharp edge, and a smooth hand-grip neatly chiselled, does he or she not conclude that this is a deliberately crafted artefact, with clear evidence of intentional order and arrangement.
+And the item is thereafter kept on display in a museum?

 Notice the accompanying illustrations of the arrangement of teeth within the mouth.
-Do you suppose that each tooth originally came about over considerable time one tooth after another, coincidentally growing in the precisely ideal location; or by contrast do you think they were all created spontaneously in a single spurt of fortuitous growth?
+Did each tooth originally come about over considerable time one tooth after another, coincidentally growing in the precisely ideal location; or by contrast were they all created spontaneously in a single spurt of fortuitous growth?
+Evolutionists say they resulted from millions of years of gradually improving conditions that finally gave rise to the ideal characteristic layout for all humans.

-Does not the arrangement, placement, width, length, quality, and usefulness of each tooth indicate intentional design?
+Would you agree that the placement, width, length, rigidity, quality, and the usefulness of each tooth indicates intentional design?

-Or did each tooth just happen to sprout up (in a long series of serendipitous events) in the appropriate place, with its specific quality of hardness, its specially fashioned sharp (but not over-sharp) edge and its ideal matching size; and in the course of time this sprouting activity managed to complete the familiar half-moon arrangement within the upper mouth cavity, including pairs of teeth that happen to match, tooth-by-tooth, on both sides of the mouth; and then, in the same fashion, the lower-jaw teeth sprang up in neat succession one after another, to complement, tooth-by-tooth, their counterparts in the upper jaw?
+Did each tooth just happen to sprout up (in a long series of serendipitous events) in the appropriate place, with its specific quality of hardness, its specially fashioned sharp (but not over-sharp) edge and its ideal matching size; and in the course of time this sprouting activity managed to complete the familiar half-moon arrangement within the upper mouth cavity, including pairs of teeth that happen to match, tooth-by-tooth, on both sides of the mouth; and also, in the same fashion, the lower-jaw teeth sprang up in neat succession one after another, that are different, yet they complete their counterparts in the upper jaw — making them functionally complementary? — See also the article 'Fingertip Sensitivity — Calibrated or Fortuitous?'

 A Billion Consecutive Serendipitous Events?